Shade-ette/Mini-SDVX-Con/README.md

 # MINI-SDVX
 A mini controller for games such as Sound Voltex, USC, KShoot, osu 4k, etc.  Based off of mon's Pocket Voltex!

+# DISCLAIMER
+not all the code written here is mine, I am responsible for the INO file required to flash the pro micro.
+The assisting files and code is provided by Arduino themselves.

 ## Thanks To
 - Everyone in the Cons & Stuff Discord channel.
 - mon for his initial development of the Pocket Voltex.